 Teachers change lives.
 Nearly everyone can tell a story about how a teacher affected them, giving encouragement, building confidence, or introducing them to a field of study that they grew to love.
 But even the best teachers need a support system to be their most effective.
 Creating that support is the job of elementary school leadership.

-According to the National Center for Education Statistics, there are over 98,000 elementary schools in the US, and each strives to build a culture based on concern for the students, a love of learning, and a spirit of teamwork and engagement that creates a positive and powerful educational foundation.
-It’s the job of elementary school leadership to foster that culture, developing an environment where children feel safe, valued, and challenged—where learning flourishes and creative thought is cherished.
+According to the National Center for Education Statistics (NCES), there are over 98,000 elementary schools in the US, and each strives to build a culture based on concern for the students, a love of learning, and a spirit of teamwork and engagement that creates a positive and powerful educational foundation.
+It’s the job of elementary school teachers and leadership to foster that culture, developing an environment where children feel safe, valued, and challenged—where learning flourishes and creative thought is cherished.
 This attitude starts in the classroom but continues up through school leadership and to the district and national levels.
-It’s what can make an excellent school experience for every child, and it affects every community in the nation.

 Types of Elementary Schools